CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Develops and manages reports on maintenance and repair times.
 Records labor and materials costs.
 Performs system reports, asset management, document archival and retrieval as required for these electronic systems.

-Provides consulting to others on the organization's special systems including, but not limited to, access control, closed circuit television, IP Cameras and structured cabling.
+Provides consulting to others on the organization's special systems including, but not limited to, security access control system, closed circuit television (CCTV), IP Cameras and structured cabling.

 Responds to emergency situations as needed for the purpose of resolving immediate concerns.